Google Shared Drives Integration

 Create a "project" in your organization's Google API Console.

-Create credentials in this project that LegalServer can use to access your Team Drive.
+Create credentials in this project that LegalServer can use to access your Shared Drive.
 This will include the creation of a "service account".

 Download a file containing the details of the credentials that you have created.

-Share your Team Drive with the service account that you have created.
+Share your Shared Drive with the service account that you have created.

 Create a project in the Google API Console